wb-airbus/soxy/README.md

 - `write xxxx` or `put xxxx`: sets the remote clipboard to the value `xxxx`;
 - `read` or `get`: retrieves the content of the remote clipboard;
 - `exit` or `quit`: closes the connection.

+#### Remote Console/Shell

+Connect to `localhost:3031` on your client machine with a telnet-like command such as nc, and use the available commands.

 #### Remote Filesystem